-Our latest science for kids activity is all about physics!
-You’ll be creating a marble run at home and exploring what happens to the marble as you make changes to the track.
+Our latest STEM activity for kids is all about physics!
+You’ll be creating a homemade marble run and exploring what happens to the marble as you make changes to the track.
+(It’s similar to how a roller coaster works!)

 Whenever I present my kids with science experiments, my main goal is to inspire them to make predictions and critically think about the world around them.
 Both my 2 year old and 5 year old had a blast exploring this marble run!
-Lucy continuously came up with new ideas to try!
-(This post contains affiliate links to Amazon.)
+Lucy continuously came up with new ideas to try.
+(This post contains affiliate links.)

 Materials for the Marble Run